RYA Day Skipper practical

 We suggest all students invest in additional reading material, such as the RYA Day Skipper handbook.
 You can buy this book from our base in Port Solent.

-This is an internationally recognised certificate and it is strongly recommended that you gain either this, or the ICC (International Certificate of Competence) certificate as more countries move towards compulsory certification.
+This is an internationally recognized certificate and it is strongly recommended that you gain either this, or the ICC (International Certificate of Competence) certificate as more countries move towards compulsory certification.

 RYA Day Skipper or ICC are requirements for chartering in Croatia and Greece.